Preventing conflicts and tackling Early School Leaving

 - Additional training session tailored to specific needs (optional)

-- Cultural activities or additional guided visit in another major Italian city (optional)
+- Optional cultural activities or additional guided visit in another major city

 - Participants departure